 We know that adolescence is the period where young people are most likely to die (1300 UK adolescents deaths in 2014), and that the leading cause of adolescent mortality is trauma.

-The goal of this paper is to describe trends in adolescent trauma, with a view to informing public health policy and health promotion strategies.
-There are no previous papers using the TARN database adolescent patient group.
+This paper describes trends in adolescent trauma to inform public health policy and health promotion strategies.
+No previous papers have used the TARN database adolescent patient group.

 What age is an adolescent?

-This isn’t an easy question to answer, and that is reflected by a variation on where these patients are treated.
-Adolescent trauma patients are often treated in Adult EDs, Paeds EDs, or mixed EDs depending on many factors.
+This isn’t an easy question and a variation reflects where these patients are treated.
+Adolescent trauma patients are often treated in Adult EDs, paediatric EDs, or mixed EDs, depending on many factors.

-The WHO and UNICEF define an adolescent as aged 10-19, but a recent paper uses 10-24 years and this has been supported by the RCPCH.
+The WHO and UNICEF define an adolescent as aged 10-19, but a recent paper uses 10-24 years and the RCPCH has supported this.

 Who were the patients?

 Patient information was taken from the TARN database (Trauma Audit Research Network).
-They included adolescents (10-24 years old) from English sites over a ten year period (2008-2017).
-During that time there were 40,680 cases of adolescent trauma.
-79% were male and 80% fell into the 16-24 year old group.
+It included adolescents (10-24 years old) from English sites over a ten-year period (2008-2017).
+During that time, there were 40,680 cases of adolescent trauma.
+79% were male, and 80% fell into the 16-24 year old group.

 What were the most common causes of trauma?